 financial crisis: All the Devils Are Here by Bethany McLean and Joe Nocera

-Once upon a time, not so long ago, really — it was 1999 — there was a group of three exceedingly smart men whom Time Magazine called The Committee to Save the World.
-In fact, these three men — Alan Greenspan, Larry Summers, and Robert Rubin — seemed to think they were the smartest people in the whole wide world.
-Together, they had put in place the economic policies of the Clinton Administration, and, boy, did things look rosy then, back in 1999, with a big budget surplus and the Dow Jones averages heading for Neptune!
+Once upon a time, not so long ago, really—it was 1999—there was a group of three exceedingly smart men whom Time Magazine called The Committee to Save the World.
+In fact, these three men— Alan Greenspan, Larry Summers, and Robert Rubin—seemed to think they were the smartest people in the whole wide world.
+Together, they had put in place the economic policies of the Clinton Administration.
+And, boy, did things look rosy then, back in 1999.
+There was a huge federal budget surplus, and the Dow Jones averages were heading for Neptune!

-So, here we are, in the closing days of 2010 — a good time to reassess those three men in light of the economic events of the past three years.
-The result, of course, is that they don’t look so smart anymore.
+So, a decade later seemed to be a good time to reassess those three men in light of the economic events of 2008, 9, and 10.
+The result, of course, was that they didn’t look so smart anymore.
 But, guess what?
-Larry Summers has yet to exit the Obama White House, where he’s been the driving force behind this Administration’s economic policymaking — and Robert Rubin is reported to be on the short list to replace him!
+Larry Summers had yet to exit the Obama White House.
+He’d been the driving force behind the Administration’s economic policymaking.
+And Robert Rubin was reported to be on the short list to replace him!

-Of the three men, only Alan Greenspan, now retired as head of the Federal Reserve Bank after serving under Ronald Reagan, Bill Clinton, and two generations of Bushes, has actually apologized after a fashion for his stubborn refusal to face economic facts that were obvious at the time to anyone well versed in finance who wasn’t blinded by greed, willful incompetence, stupidity, or right-wing ideology.
+Of the three men, only Alan Greenspan, finally retired in 2006 as head of the Federal Reserve Bank after three decades and four Presidents, had actually apologized after a fashion.
+For years, he had persisted in his stubborn refusal to face economic facts.
+Facts that were obvious at the time to anyone well versed in finance who wasn’t blinded by greed, willful incompetence, stupidity, or right-wing ideology.
 The other two men?
-Well, we haven’t heard so much as a hint of an admission of responsibility from them.
+Well, we haven’t heard so much as a hint of an admission of responsibility from Summers even three decades later.
+And only a generalized expression of “regret” from Rubin.

 All the Devils Are Here: The Hidden History of the Financial Crisis by Bethany McLean and Joe Nocera (2011) 557 pages ★★★★★